ThomasWeinert/phpunit-xpath-assertions/README.md

 ### Assertions

-Use trait `PHPUnit\Xpath\Assert`.
+Use trait `PHPUnit\Xpath\AssertTrait`.
 These assertions are shortcuts for `assertThat()`.

 * self::assertXpathMatch()